preethu19th/Database-Implementation/README.txt

 	make a2-test
 	./bin/a2-test

+To run the a1-test program - this is used to load, scan, and scan & filter heap DBFiles interactively

+	make a1-test
+	./bin/a1-test

 To run the main program - this is used to run queries againt the tpch-dbgen pipe-delimited text file.

 	make main